phetsims/gas-properties/doc/model.md

 ## Time

-Some general information about how time is handled in the simulation:

-* In the Ideal, Explore, and Energy screens, 1 ps is equivalent to 0.4 seconds of real time.
+In the Ideal, Explore, and Energy screens, 1 ps is equivalent to 0.4 seconds of real time.

-* In the Diffusion screen, with the time control set to "Normal", 1 ps is equivalent to 0.4 seconds of real time.
+In the Diffusion screen, with the time control set to "Normal", 1 ps is equivalent to 0.4 seconds of real time.
 With the time control set to "Slow", 1 ps is equivalent to ~3.33 second of real time.